specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 {% endhint %}

 {% hint style="info" %}
-You can find an overview of the Azure DevOps Test Case results in the [Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/test/navigate-test-plans?view=azure-devops).
+You can find an overview of the Azure DevOps plans in the [Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/test/navigate-test-plans?view=azure-devops).
+The [Track test status page in the Azure DevOps documentation](https://learn.microsoft.com/en-us/azure/devops/test/track-test-status?view=azure-devops) shows the different reports and charts you can create for the results.
 {% endhint %}

 ## Getting scenario execution result from your BDD tool